MatrixLabTools/PotentialCalculation.jl/docs/src/use.md

 method had some jumps in the potential and was thus deemed to not be a good one.
 But it might be ok, with some tuning of DLPNO-parameters.

-### 3-Fitting
+### 3. Fitting

 Third phase is fitting of potential and that is done with [PotentialFitting](https://github.com/MatrixLabTools/PotentialFitting.jl).

-### 4-Storing/Sharing potential
+### 4. Storing/Sharing potential

 To store or share potential you can use [PotentialDB](https://github.com/MatrixLabTools/PotentialDB.jl).

 ## Using with SLURM/PBS etc.

-Julia support use of varios scheduling software like [Slurm](https://www.schedmd.com/) or [PBS](https://www.pbspro.org/) etc. trough [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) package.
-It is recommended that you use any these then you should use ClusterMangers.
+Julia supports use of various scheduling software like [Slurm](https://www.schedmd.com/) or [PBS](https://www.pbspro.org/) etc. trough [ClusterManagers.jl](https://github.com/JuliaParallel/ClusterManagers.jl) package.
+It is recommended that when you use any these, you should use ClusterMangers to add processes.

 To PotentialCalculation with Slurm simply start with